How Two-Layer Neural Networks Learn, One (Giant) Step at a Time: Gradient descent on the first layer

 \subsection{Preliminaries}

 \paragraph{More on Hermite expansion}

 We recall a few properties of the Hermite tensors of Definition \ref{def:hermite}.
-Up to symmetry, the tensors $\cH_k(\vec{x})$ are an orthonormal basis of $\ell^2(\dR^m, \gamma)$, in the sense that for any $\vec{i}, \vec{j} \in \dR^k$,
+Up to symmetry, the tensors $\cH_k(\vec{x})$ are an orthonormal basis of $\ell^2(\dR^m, \gamma)$, in the sense that for any $\vec{i}, \vec{j} \in \dR^k$:

-where $|\mathfrak{o}(\vec{i})|$ is the number of distinct permutations of $\vec{i}$.
+where $|\mathfrak{o}(\vec{i})|$ is the number of distinct permutations of $\vec{i}$ \review{and $\mathcal{H}_{k}$ denote the Hermite tensors defined in~\ref{def:hermite}}.
 It can be checked from the definition in \cite{grad_1949_note} that the $\cH_k$, and hence the $C_k(f)$, are basis-invariant, and hence represent an actual $k$-linear form on $\dR^m$.
 Further, the property \eqref{eq:hilbert_orthonormal} yields an immediate expression for the scalar product in $\ell^2(\dR^m, \gamma_m)$:

 Further, the Hermite coefficients of low-rank functions are straightforward to compute: \begin{lemma} Let $g: \dR^r \to \dR$, and a linear map $A \in \dR^{r \times d}$ such that $AA^\top = I_r$.
 Then the Hermite coefficients of $f(\vec{x}) = g(A \vec{x})$ are